martialblog/docker-limesurvey/README.md

 # Reverse Proxy configuration

+If you are running LimeSurvey behind a Reverse Proxy you might need some additional configuration in the Proxy.
+For example:

+* Apache: `ProxyPreserveHost On`
+* Nginx: `fastcgi_param HTTP_HOST my-survey.example.local;`
+* Traefik: Set the Host Header explicitly via a customRequestHeaders

 ## Traefik example

 **Hint**: if you want to deploy LimeSurvey on a sub-path (e.g. https://example.com/limesurvey) you have to set the BASE_URL and adjust the Containers Webservers.
 See the docker-compose Traefik example in the repository.